storopoli/storopoli.com/content/blog/2025-02-10-bitvm/index.md

     In a sense absolute and relative timelocks are a sort of covenant.
     Hence, Bitcoin already has at least one kind of covenant: timelocks.

+Ok, but we don't have covenants in Bitcoin.
+Hence, we need to emulate some sort of transaction introspection.
+This is where the BitVM bridge comes in: the part of the protocol that creates a transaction graph made of pre-signed transactions.
+These pre-signed transactions are signed by every operator in the $N$ operators bridge in a way that every operator has his own pre-signed version of the transaction graph by all other operators.
+This is important since it allows the 1-of-$N$ trust assumption, because any operator can use its pre-signed transaction graph to perform a withdraw from the BitVM bridge into Bitcoin.

+However, only having pre-signed transactions is not enough to emulate covenants.
+We also need

 - Emulating covenants with connector outputs and pre-signed transactions (and timelocks):
   - Simple case where both Alice and Bob deposit into a P2TR D BTC.
   - This P2TR has a Groth16 verifier that attest that someone has done a (big) computation in an AC.